dell/csm-docs/content/docs/concepts/resiliency/_index.md

 ...
  ```

- Container Storage Module for Resiliency may also generate events if it is unable to clean up a pod for some reason.
+ Container Storage Modules for Resiliency may also generate events if it is unable to clean up a pod for some reason.
 For example, it may not clean up a pod because the pod is still doing I/O to the array.

 Similarly, the label selector for csi-powerscale, csi-unity, csi-powerstore and csi-powermax would be as shown respectively.
  ```yaml